 After the landmark ruling in New York Times v.
 Sullivan, the Supreme Court through a series of cases further defined who in the realm of public officials and public figures had to show actual malice in order to win damages in a libel suit.
 One case involved Edwin Walker, a former U.S. Army general who had become a vocal opponent of using federal troops to enforce racial integration in public schools in the South.
 Walker sued the Associated Press for libel when it published that he had led a riot against U.S. marshals at University of Mississippi.
 A lower court awarded him compensatory damages, but the Supreme Court overturned the ruling saying that Walker was a public figure, given "his personal activity amounting to a thrusting of his personality into the ‘vortex’ of an important public controversy."
-(This AP photo shows Edwin Walker under custody of U.S. marshals on the campus of Ole Miss in Oxford, Miss., Oct.
-1, 1962.
-Used with permision from The Associated Press.)
+In this photo, Walker is under custody of U.S. marshals on the campus of Ole Miss in Oxford, Mississippi, 1962.
+(Used with permision from the Associated Press)

 In libel cases, plaintiffs who are public figures or officials have to meet a more stringent standard (actual malice) than do private citizens (negligence) if they are to collect damages.